Ron Casey (Sydney broadcaster): Media career

 Casey's career began at radio station 2KY in 1948.
 He became well known in the early years of television as a sports presenter on World of Sport (with Frank Hyde) at TCN-9 (Nine Network), and later as the sports newsreader at Channel TEN-10.
-He was also a talk-back radio host at Sydney radio stations 2KY, 2SM, and 2GB, and was also a sports journalist at Sydney's The Daily Mirror newspaper for many years.
+He was also a talk-back host at Sydney radio stations 2KY, 2SM, and 2GB, and was also a sports journalist at Sydney's The Daily Mirror newspaper for many years.

 Controversy

 Although Casey was a successful sports media figure, he later stirred controversy as an often "politically incorrect" talk-back radio host, famous for his quick temper.
 He was suspended on several occasions during his career for offensive remarks made on radio.

 In the 1980s, Casey became a vocal campaigner against increasing Asian immigration to Australia although he denied he was ever a racist.
 Said Casey:"The conspiracy exists among prominent politicians to stifle any debate on the immigration issue, and among ethnic leaders in the community to diffuse any opposition to unlimited Asian immigration.
 The facts are plain to see.
 The majority of Australians are against it, but nothing is done to ensure their wishes are fulfilled.
 I spoke out and was vilified.
 Professor Blainey spoke out and lost his job.
 John Howard spoke out and was dumped as opposition leader.
 Bruce Ruxton spoke out and was labelled a racist looney."

 In 1988, Casey was sacked by radio station 2KY after describing Asians on-air as "little bastards".
 The station's owner, the Labor Council of New South Wales, passed a motion at its conference that Casey must desist from "making statements inciting racial hatred, sexual assault and sexual harassment" while being employed by the station and thus associated with the Labor Council.
 2KY general manager and Labor Party state president John MacBean said that he had re-hired Casey due to the loss of ratings and revenue, but also for his support for the labour movement and the Australian Labor Party.

 On 16 July 1991, Casey was involved in a sensational incident on national television.
-During a republican debate on the Nine Network's Midday show hosted by Ray Martin, he became involved in a live on-air scuffle with singer and actor Normie Rowe during which Rowe pushed Casey into his chair, and Casey responded by punching Rowe in the face.
+During a republican debate on the Nine Network's Midday show hosted by Ray Martin, he became involved in a live on-air scuffle with singer and actor Normie Rowe during which Rowe pushed Casey into his chair, and Casey retaliated by punching Rowe in the face.
 The Victorian RSL chief Bruce Ruxton, who was on the set at the time of the brawl, said the next day: "As for Ron Casey, he deserved a good punch in the nose." (despite the fact it was Casey who punched Rowe, not the other way around).